MihaiDorin/Wordle/README.md

 # Wordle
     Wordle game implementation using ncurses

-# In order to play this game install xterm on your device
+# In order to play this game you have to install xterm on your device
 ## How to install xterm
-    You can install it by running:
-        sudo apt update
+    Open a termial and use the following commands: sudo apt update
         sudo apt install xterm

 # How to play the game
+You cand use the Makefile already created.

+## How to compile and play
 Step 1.
-    Compile the file

     make

 Step 2.
-    Run the game

     make run

-Step 3 (optional).
-    If you get bored you can get rid of executable file
+# Cleaning rules
+After you stop playing don't forget to clean your playground!

+You can do it by running

     make clean